 Becoming a parent is one of the most important moments in your life.
 Your little bundle of joy is completely dependent on you and that responsibility may feel heavy - you want to give babies every single thing in your power.
 To help you along the way, you'll be using a whole host of baby supplies, from infant car seats to diapers.
-Don't forget items that will help momma too, like postpartum wraps.
+Don't forget items that will help momma too from this pre-baby registry checklist.

 The reality is that baby products are expensive and these items add up.
 It might even feel like you're emptying out your pockets to make the life of your baby comfortable.
 But you know what?
 If you are a little clever about it, you can get through the newborn stage without putting a massive hole in your bank account.

 Let’s break down the most important products that you need for your baby and then find a way to get it for free or at least highly subsidized!

 Infant Car Seats

 Car seats are mandatory in the US if you are travelling with an infant in a motor vehicle.
 Not only is it the law, but car seats save lives.
 Car crashes are unfortunately the number one killer of children ages 1-12 in the US.

 Choosing The Right Car Seat For Your Baby

 Any car seat should be chosen to fit your child’s size and weight.
 From birth to 12 months your child should always ride in a rear facing car seat.
 Infant car seats are specifically designed to be facing.
 The American Academy of Pediatrics actually provides a list of car seats and manufacturers, which is an excellent guide.

 One little known fact is that most infant car seats have an expiration date of 6-8 years after manufacture.
 Plastics don’t last forever, and the integrity of the car seat can be compromised after wear and tear or just sitting in a hot car for years.